THINK AGAIN | Building Transformation

 - Throughout our renovation, look for general updates on this page.

 - Call us at 455-8000!
 We will post quick renovation updates on our Renovation Update Line.
 Press #8.

 - Opt for automated text alerts on your phone.
 Opt in by texting PPLAlerts to 401-298-2013.
 (Note: Standard text message charges may apply.)

 The Library will be closed as follows during the upcoming weeks:

-Beginning Monday, January 6, through our reopening on March 30, the Library will be open with a reduced schedule on Mondays and Wednesdays, 9:30 am - 8:30 pm, with the exception of Monday holidays.
-On those weeks, the Library will be open on Tuesday, 9:30 am - 8:30 pm.
+Beginning Monday, January 6, through our reopening on March 30, the Library will be open with a reduced schedule: on Mondays and Wednesdays ONLY from 9:30 am - 8:30 pm, with the exception of Monday holidays.
+On weeks with Monday holidays, the Library will be open on Tuesday, 9:30 am - 8:30 pm.

 Should you want to look into canceling or changing your hold pick-up location during these dates, please speak with a staff member.